Pleading Guilty or No Contest to a Crime

 New Polices by Los Angeles District Attorney

 When you talk about going to prison on a case in the San Fernando Valley, that's usually going to be somebody with a criminal record or a serious and violent felony.
 One big thing though, that you should take into account as I write this post is the new policies by the Los Angeles County District Attorney who will be dealing with cases in

 The San Fernando Valley and the other 38 courts in LA county have indicated that he wants his prosecutors to presume that the case they're looking at is a probation case.
 They can only seek prison if it's some serious or violent felony:

 But beyond that, they're to assume it's a probation case.
 If they think they want to give a sentence of prison instead of probation, the prosecutor feels that he will have to justify it.
 They have to send a memo up to the powers in the DA's office and make the final decision, whether a defendant is offered prison to settle a case.

 So, when you talk about probation versus prison, the prosecutors have a big say-so, and right now, the pendulum has swung in a criminal defendant's favor.
 Another entity, though, that has the say-so is the judge.
 So, your attorney will have to know how to work between the judge and the prosecutors to get you the best possible resolution if you're facing prison in a criminal case.

 Coronavirus Impact on Prison Time

-The final important factor when you’re talking probation versus prison is that right now, again as I write this post and it’s been this way for a number of months since the Coronavirus, nobody is really going to prison.
+The final important factor when you're talking probation versus prison is that right now, again, as I write this post and it's been this way for several months since the Coronavirus, nobody is going to prison.
 The prison can't take people because of how they're set up.
 Once somebody comes into prison, many of those people bring in the Coronavirus, so the prisons have shut down.